Archaeologists uncover remains of man crushed while fleeing Pompeii

 "This discovery has shown the leaps in the archeological field.
 The team on site are not just archeologists but experts in many fields; engineers, restorers and (have) the technical tools like drones and 3D scanners.

-"Now we have the possibility to rebuild the space as it once was," Massimo Osanna, general director of the Archeological Park of Pompeii, told CNN.
+"Now we have the possibility to rebuild the space as it once was," said Massimo Osanna, general director of the Archeological Park of Pompeii.